9001/copyparty/README.md

 work is [ongoing](https://github.com/9001/copyparty/issues/62) to support authenticating / authorizing users based on a separate authentication proxy, which makes it possible to support oauth, single-sign-on, etc.

-it is currently possible to specify `--hdr-au-usr x-username`; copyparty will then skip password validation and blindly trust the username specified in the `X-Username` request header
+it is currently possible to specify `--idp-h-usr x-username`; copyparty will then skip password validation and blindly trust the username specified in the `X-Username` request header

 the remaining stuff (accepting user groups through another header, creating volumes on the fly) are still to-do